My Secret Little Masterpiece :: Blackout Pie

 Put butter and cocoa butter in medium to large non-metal mixing bowl.

-Warm in microwave just to melting, in 15- or 30-second intervals.
+Warm in microwave just to melting, in a few 15-second intervals, swirling gently after each one.

 Pull crust from refrigerator and pour chocolate layer onto center of crust.
 Spread out level to the bottom of the side edges, leaving a flat round disc of chocolate on the whole crust bottom.